normoes/tor/README.md

 ---

-This image contains Tor.
+This image contains Tor V3.

-There are serveral use cases for this image:
-* Other services can be made available through the Tor network.
-* Clients can interact through the Tor network.

 ## Things to know